Author Marketing Services

 If you're an author seeking a traditional publisher, literary genres are important because agents and publishers all specialize in certain ones; nobody publishes all types of books on any subject.
 How do you know which agents or publishers to target with your queries if you don't know which literary genre your book falls into?

 Most authors don't have a clue about how many literary genres there are (thousands!) or how to differentiate between them.
-Lynn's new book will provide definitions for them all to help you distinguish between them and pick up on nuances that could greatly enhance your book sales.
+Lynn's new book series will provide definitions and lists of sample titles already being sold in each of them to help you distinguish between them and pick up on nuances that could greatly enhance your book sales.

 What's that?
 You work for a publisher or a literary agent and you also sometimes have a tough time differentiating between literary genres?
 That's understandable!
 Sometimes they're awfully similar to each other.